 |

-cliffs and lush forests.
-Enjoy views of Melbourne
+townships, giant cliffs and lush forests.
+Enjoy views

-Southern Ocean.
-Hear the legends of the 'Shipwreck
+into the sparking Southern Ocean.
+Hear the legends of

 coastal panoramas.
 Bring spare camera film and prepare